The Daily Telegraph

-The Daily Telegraph, known online and elsewhere as The Telegraph, is a national British daily broadsheet newspaper published in London by Telegraph Media Group and distributed across the United Kingdom and internationally.
-It was founded by Arthur B. Sleigh in 1855 as The Daily Telegraph & Courier.
-Considered a newspaper of record over The Times in the UK in the years up to 1997, The Telegraph has been described as being "one of the world's great titles".
+The Daily Telegraph, known online and elsewhere as The Telegraph, is a British daily broadsheet conservative newspaper published in London by Telegraph Media Group and distributed in the United Kingdom and internationally.
+It was founded by Arthur B. Sleigh in 1855 as The Daily Telegraph and Courier.
+The Telegraph is considered a newspaper of record in the UK.
+The paper's motto, "Was, is, and will be", was included in its emblem which was used for over a century starting in 1858.